prabhuignoto/react-chrono/README.md

 ## 🚀 Getting Started

 Please make sure you wrap the component in a container that has a width and height.
-When no `mode` is specified, the component defaults to `HORIZONTAL`.
+When no `mode` is specified, the component defaults to `HORIZONTAL` mode.

 Use the `items` prop to create the timeline.
-Each Timeline item must have the following properties.
+Each Timeline item have the following properties.

 `title`, `contentTitle`, `contentText`, `contentDetailedText`

+Here is a Timeline with minimal settings.

 ```sh
   const items = [{